Olympics-Torch begins COVID-shortened trek past Beijing landmarks

 By Yew Lun Tian

-BEIJING, Feb 2 (Reuters) - Beijing kicked off its Winter Olympics torch relay early on Wednesday, with Chinese basketball great and Olympian Yao Ming among the first to carry the flame on a journey that will last just three days due to COVID-19 curbs.
+BEIJING, Feb 2 (Reuters) - Beijing's COVID-shortened Olympic torch relay began on Wednesday with basketball great Yao Ming and a Chinese soldier wounded in a bloody 2020 border clash with India among the first to carry the symbolic flame on a journey that will last just three days.

-The relay will carry the flame past landmarks including the Great Wall, and is far more modest than the globe-spanning event ahead of Beijing's 2008 Summer Games that was disrupted by protests along the way.
+The route taking the flame to landmarks including the Great Wall and Summer Palace is far more modest than the globe-spanning tour ahead of Beijing's 2008 Summer Games that was disrupted by protests along the way.

-Because of COVID-19, only selected members of the public will witness the torch relay.

-"That is, of course, bad luck but what can you do?", Georgios Iliopoulos, Greece's ambassador to China and one of the torch-bearers, said when asked if he was worried that the 2022 Games would be remembered as the "corona Olympics".
+"That is, of course, bad luck but what can you do?", Georgios Iliopoulos, Greece's ambassador to China and a torch-bearer, said when asked if he was worried that the 2022 Games would be remembered as the "corona Olympics".

 "You cannot stop life and we do the best we can to continue with what we have to deal with.
 The main thing is we keep together at this and leave it behind us as soon as possible," he told reporters.